pikvm/pikvm/docs/faq.md

 ??? question "Can I run a desktop on PiKVM?"
-    Yes, but it's strongly not recommended OR supported as this OS should be used in read-only mode and it will need read-write enabled all of the time.
-Instructions [here](https://www.linuxfordevices.com/tutorials/linux/how-to-install-gui-on-arch-linux).
+    Yes, but it's strongly not recommended OR supported as this OS should be used in read-only mode and it will need read-write enabled all of the time, however if you insist on running one, instructions are [here](https://www.linuxfordevices.com/tutorials/linux/how-to-install-gui-on-arch-linux).

 ??? question "How do I blank the oled screen?"